 The source code is available in our Mercurial repository and mirrored on GitHub.
 The code is available under the Apache 2.0 license.
 You can compile NGINX Unit yourself on most popular Linux and Unix systems.

-We’re also happy to extend technical support for NGINX Unit to NGINX Plus customers with Professional or Enterprise support contracts.
+We’re also happy to extend technical support for NGINX Unit to NGINX Plus customers with F5 Premium support contracts.
 Please refer to our Support page for details of the support services we can offer.